-Analyses of the effectiveness of a 2019 implementation of an action similar to the 2018 action have been undertaken.
-The 2018 and 2019 actions were similar but the 2019 action included deployment of caged delta smelt to identify potential effects of the action directly on the fish.
+Analyses of the effectiveness of the a 2019 pilot implementation of the an action similar to the 2018 action have been undertaken.
+The 2018 and 2019 actions were similar but the 2019 action included deployment of caged delta smelt to identify potential benefits effects of the action directly on the fish.
 Preliminary results showed caged delta smelt in the Yolo Bypass did not survive because of a heat wave in late August, whereas survival during the after-action period was significantly higher, although this was likely due to seasonal effects and not the flow action alone (Davis et al. 2019).
-Primary productivity, as measured by chlorophyll fluorescence, was moved downstream during the action, with an increase at the downstream-most monitoring station in the Yolo Bypass Toe Drain from <3 micrograms per liter ( $\mu$ g/L) to up to $\sim$ 7.5 $\mu$ g/L for a short period, before returning to levels <3 μg/L after the action (Maguire et al. 2020; Twardochleb et al. 2021).
+Primary productivity, as measured by chlorophyll fluorescence, was moved downstream during the action, with an increase at the downstream-most monitoring station in the Yolo Bypass Toe Drain from \leq 3 micrograms per liter (μ g/L) to up to \sim 7.5 μ g/L for a short period, before returning to levels <3 μg/L after the action (Maguire et al. 2020; Twardochleb et al. 2021).
 Twardochleb et al. (2021) concluded that the 2019 action did not increase food availability downstream by as much as the 2016 action, which used water diverted from the Sacramento River.
 Twardochleb et al. (2021) further noted that future studies, including repeating the 2016 action using Sacramento River water and an upcoming synthesis comparing the results of managed flow pulses on the north Delta foodweb from 2011-2019, will allow further assessment of the effects of source water (agricultural return flows versus Sacramento River), and other mediating factors such as hydrology, to adaptively manage the flow action to maximize food availability downstream.